Visiting Banff in February? Here’s All You NEED to Know

 Ice Skate on Lake Louise

-There’s no more iconic ice-skating area in the world than at Lake Louise.
-Heading to Lake Louise in the winter is one of the best things to do in Banff in February.
+There’s no more iconic ice-skating area in the world than Lake Louise.
+Heading to Lake Louise in the winter is one of the best things to do in February in Banff.
 The Fairmont Chateau Lake Louise clears and maintains the “rink” so visitors can enjoy ice skating here all winter, and February is prime time!

 Hike Tunnel Mountain

 The hike moves slowly up the mountain through several switchbacks and offers various viewpoints out into the Bow and Spray Valleys.
-It’s great for sunrise or sunset and it rarely disappoints.
+It’s great for sunrise or sunset, and it rarely disappoints.
 The best part is it’s only a 4.5 km round trip hike and shouldn’t take more than one hour up.
-It’s one of the easiest Banff winter hikes you can do, with only 266 meters of elevation gain.
+It’s one of the easiest Banff winter hikes you can do, with less than 300 meters of elevation gain.

 Snowshoe